PostHog/hedgehog.vc/README.md

 ## focus

-we focus on businesses similar than our own - our unique experience is our unfair advantage:
+we focus on businesses similar to our own - our unique experience is our unfair advantage:

 * open source saas start-ups
 * seed round stage - we participate but don't lead